tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

   - **"Savor the favour"** – If someone offers to do a good deed on your behalf, wait a little before you try to collect it.
   - **"Chance encounters are for chitchat"** – You have been trying to schedule an appointment to speak to the boss about increasing your salary for weeks.
 But don't bring it up when you run into them in a checkout line.
 If you do, you'll never get the raise.

-## Planned Communication – and Presentation – Makes All the Difference

-You cannot get ahead unless you know how to speak to people so they will want to listen.
-Fortunately, learning this skill is within anyone's grasp.
-Study how successful people accomplish this important goal – and then do what they do.
-It's really as simple as that.

 ## six principles of persuasion

 - **reciprocity** this is basically the old biblical principle due unto others as you would have them do unto you.